88-degrees/Book-of-Changes/appendix01s2.md

 2. Paragraph 2.
 The 'obedience of the weak lines to the strong ones' grows, in a way not very perceptible, from the idea of the hexagram, and the quality of the trigram as denoting penetration and flexibility.

-<a name="fn_182"></a>261:LVIII The feeling of pleasure going before the people and leading them on to endure toil and encounter death must be supposed to be produced in them by the example and lessons of their ruler.
-La Fad-hsien paraphrases this portion of the text thus:--'When the sage with this precedes them, he can make them endure toil without any wish to decline it, and go with him into difficulty and danger without their having any fear.'
+<a name="fn_182"></a>[261:LVIII](#fr_182) The feeling of pleasure going before the people and leading them on to endure toil and encounter death must be supposed to be produced in them by the example and lessons of their ruler.
+La Fad-hsien paraphrases this portion of the text thus: -- 'When the sage with this precedes them, he can make them endure toil without any wish to decline it, and go with him into difficulty and danger without their having any fear.'
 I think this was intended to be the teaching of the hexagram, but the positive expression of it is hardly discernible.

 <a name="fn_183"></a>[262:LIX](#fr_183)